samcrane8/FlyRight/README.md

 ## Partners

-Georgia Tech Police Department was critical in the development of this system.
+[Georgia Tech Police Department](http://www.police.gatech.edu/) was critical in the development of this system.
+The original IcarusMap project was with head of Physical Security, Jeffrey Hunnicutt, who met with our team weekly to hone this product to best help the campus.

 ## Contributors